How to get the current working directory in Python

 print(f"Output directory ready at: {output_dir}")

-The gap between checking with os.path.exists() and creating with os.mkdir() opens a window for another process to act first, triggering an error.
-The code below demonstrates a more robust approach to directory creation.
+The time between checking with os.path.exists() and creating with os.mkdir() is a vulnerability.
+Another process can create the directory in that instant, causing your script to fail.
+The example below shows a more robust approach.

 import os